KDE/digikam-doc/batch_queue/custom_script.rst

     In this example, there is no explicit **exit** call to return a value to the Workflow.
 Bash use the last called method as the returned value from the script, here the ImageMagick command line tool **convert**.

-This give a result someting as below.
+This give a result like below.

 .. figure:: images/bqm_imagemagick_watermark.webp
     :alt: